Hydrogen Sulfide Chemical Formula and the Molar mass of H2S

-is a naturally occurring chemical compound that is created in nature with the decay of organic material.
-It is a chemical compound with a molecular formula comprised of (2) Hydrogen atoms and (1) one Sulfur atom.
+What is hydrogen sulfide?
+H2S is a naturally occurring chemical compound that is created in nature with the decay of organic material.
+Hydrogen sulfide formula is a chemical compound with a molecular formula comprised of (2) hydrogen atoms and (1) one sulfur atom.
 The formula is displayed as H2S.
-The gas is a colorless hydride gas and is often known as the “Rotten egg gas”.
-H2S is very dangerous as it is poisonous and toxic to all forms of life.
-It is also very corrosive and is flammable.
-The molar mass is 34.1 g/mol and it has a melting point of -76 F (-60 C) and a melting point of –115.6F or (-82C).
+The gas is a colorless hydride gas and it is often known as the “Rotten egg gas”.
+This gas is very dangerous as it is poisonous and toxic to all forms of life.
+It is also very corrosive and flammable.
+The H2S molar mass is 34.1 g/mol and it has a melting point of -76 F (-60 C) and a melting point of –115.6F or (-82C).

 Exposure to low levels of H2S can cause burning eyes, sore throat, coughing, and shortness of breath.

-neutralize the harmful gases well below the PEL levels.
-DeLoach Industries Inc. manufactures a wide range of Hydrogen Sulfide scrubbers which capture and treat the gas to neutralize it before venting it to the atmosphere.
-Often scrubbers are referred to as Odor Control Scrubbers or Fume Scrubbers.
-This is because it is very common for other types of gases like methane or other chemicals to also be present in the gas stream which are also treated and neutralized.
+By using a hydrogen sulfide scrubber, you can remove the harmful gases well below the PEL levels.
+DeLoach Industries Inc. manufactures a wide range of hydrogen sulfide scrubbers that capture and treat the gas to neutralize it before venting it into the atmosphere.
+Often scrubbers are referred to as odor control scrubbers or fume scrubbers.
+This is because it is very common for other types of gases like methane or other chemicals to also be present in the gas stream which is also treated and neutralized.

 Higher concentrations often require two passes through two hydrogen sulfide scrubber towers in series.

-The chlorinated water reacts with the hydrogen sulfide forming elemental sulfur precipitates material that is later removed during a waste blow down process.
-To assure all removal of the Hydrogen sulfide gas a second tower is utilized with a similar recirculation system but instead of chlorine it will often utilize a caustic (NAOH) as a polishing method to ensure all hydrogen gas is removed from the air stream.
+The chlorinated water reacts with the hydrogen sulfide forming elemental sulfur precipitates material that is later removed during a waste blowdown process.
+To ensure all removal of the hydrogen sulfide gas.
+A second tower is utilized with a similar recirculation system but instead of chlorine, it will often utilize a caustic (NaOH) as a polishing method to ensure all hydrogen gas is removed from the air stream.

-For more information of Hydrogen sulfide scrubbers and the treatment of hydrogen sulfide gases visit the professionals at www.DeLoachIndustries.com or call them at (941)371-4995.
+For more information on hydrogen sulfide scrubbers and the treatment of hydrogen sulfide gases visit the professionals at www.DeLoachIndustries.com or call them at (941)371-4995.